aiforged/docs/docs/services/object-detection/google-object-detection.md

 3. Process and review detected tags, faces, emotions, and content moderation scores.
 4. Use Outbox filtering to verify and route outputs as needed.

-{% hint style="info" %}
+!!! info
     Tip: Begin with a small test batch to confirm results, then expand as needed for your workflow.
-{% endhint %}

 ***